DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 algorithm requires that all nodes store *BADS* and actively participate in trying to add a block or validate a candidate.
 The general process for a node goes as follows:
 1. A node collects, and verifies, data to put into its block, fills out its block header and then tries to validate it.
-This validation goes beyond the validity of the data and is the main point where consensus algorithms converge.
-Validation is always meant to take some noticeable amount of time so the network isn't flooded with candidate blocks.
+Block validation goes beyond the validity of the data and is the main point where consensus algorithms converge.
+Block validation is always meant to take some noticeable amount of time so the network isn't flooded with candidate blocks.
 2. 1.
 The node successfully validates its block at which point it broadcasts its candidate block to the rest of the network.
      2. Before the node can validate its own block another candidate block comes in.
 At this point the node stops working on its own block and checks if the candidate is valid.
-In the case it is the node abandons its attempt, adds the candidate to its own blockchain and tries to create the block that follows it.
+In the case it is valid the node abandons its attempt, adds the candidate to its own blockchain and tries to create the block that follows it.

-Achieving consensus therefore happens at an individual level for every node, but it happens simultaneously.
-As what makes a block valid is known to the whole network, via the consensus algorithm, every block can individually determine whether a block is valid, and it expresses its consent by adding it to its own local blockchain.
+Achieving consensus therefore happens at an individual node level, but it happens simultaneously.
+What makes a block valid is known to the whole network, via the consensus algorithm, so every block can individually determine whether a block is valid, and it expresses its consent by adding it to its own local blockchain.
 When this happens at a majority of nodes we consider the block to be successfully added to the blockchain.